 Step 3: Choose the LLC’s Duration

 This section is optional and not common for most LLCs to fill in.
-However, if there is a specified date the LLC will cease to exist, enter the date here.
+However, if there is a specified date on which the LLC will cease to exist, enter the date here.
 This is more common for investment-related entities.

 If there isn’t a specific date to close the LLC, leave this section blank.